 The company has a complete knowledge management solution called Confluence that allows you to store company plans, notes, and information.

-Confluence offers a wide range of templates for various industries and different kinds of organizations and projects.
+Confluence offers a wide range of templates for various industries, different kinds of organizations, and projects.
 You can find project plan templates, competitive analysis samples, and how-to article templates.

 Each plan offers unlimited pages with the option of checking the complete history of each page.
-That means you can also roll back to previous versions of the page with the click of a button.
+You can also roll back to previous page versions with a button.

 Other features like access and user permissions, analytics, and more, are available at higher-level plans.
-Furthermore, you’ll also have the option to enact anonymous access where you can make your new knowledge base public.
+Furthermore, you’ll also have the option to enact anonymous access, allowing you to make your new knowledge base public.

 Pros and Cons & Pricing